korrapragna/Digital_Electronics_Internship/README.md

 | **Octal**         | 8        | 0 to 7                        | 17₈         | Shorter binary representation              |
 | **Decimal**       | 10       | 0 to 9                        | 345₁₀       | Everyday arithmetic, human counting system |
 | **Hexadecimal**   | 16       | 0 to 9 and A to F (A=10…F=15) | 2F₁₆        | Programming, memory addresses, colors      |
-# Conversion between number system
+# Conversion between Number System

 # 1. Binary → Decimal